-The Trainee can accurately discern their pupils' strengths and needs and are becoming proactive in adapting their teaching.
-By demonstrating a keen awareness to barriers for learning, the Trainee is producing resources that aid teaching and motivate pupils.
-Where resources are produced by the Trainee, they are generally effective and stimulating.
+The Trainee is frequently able to discern their pupils' strengths and needs and can adapt their teaching to meet these.

-The Trainee can identify where interventions are needed to assist progress and they are able to evaluate the impact of the interventions to ensure that future planning for progression is appropriate.
+By demonstrating awareness to barriers for learning, they are beginning to produce resources that aid teaching and motivate pupils.
+Where resources are produced by the Trainee, they consider pupil needs and are suitable for their target audience.

-They have a very good understanding of how effective different teaching approaches are in terms of impact on learning and engagement of pupils.
+The Trainee can identify where interventions are needed to assist progress and can evaluate the impact of these to aid future planning for progression.

-The Trainee reflects on their practice effectively.
+They are developing an understanding of different teaching approaches in terms of impact on learning and engagement of pupils.

-The Trainee uses homework and out-of-class activities to extend the knowledge and understanding of pupils.
+The Trainee is able to reflect systematically on the effectiveness of the lesson and their teaching within it.
+The Trainee sets homework or other out of class learning.
 The Trainee models correct use of Standard English.